 The man was thrilled, had experienced God’s peace for the first time but wasn’t yet ready to commit to Christ.
 Please pray for him too.
 He is very interested in Alpha which starts again in January.’

 2. This is the account about N who was prayed for by M, one of the team members: ‘N first showed up at HOTS about a year ago – this was just after he lost his wife and he was all over the place emotionally.
 He had just moved to a flat in Wolverhampton and said he had nothing for it so after we prayed for him I took him to Argos that first day and got him some basics.
 After that he did ring me asking for money in some distress on a couple of occasions, but it was difficult to see him because he was still in Wolverhampton.
 I invited him to Birmingham to meet up with another Hots team member and myself but he didn’t show up.
-On the third occasion he told me he had moved to Highgate so I went down to see him (actually to check out what he had said about his circumstances, which all seemed to hang together – he had recently had a road accident and was on crutches and in a bit of a mess’.
+On the third occasion he told me he had moved to Highgate so I went down to see him (actually to check out what he had said about his circumstances, which all seemed to hang together – he had recently was involved on one of the latest NY accidents and was on crutches and in a bit of a mess’.

 N did not come back to Hots until October 2014 when he was prayed for by two different team members D and J. the story continues: